 Yellow Leaves

-If you notice your arrowhead plant’s leaves are turning yellow, several factors could be to blame.
+Several factors could be to blame if you notice your arrowhead plant’s leaves are turning yellow.

-One common cause is too much moisture which can prevent your plants from taking up water and oxygen.
+I find one common cause is too much moisture, which can prevent the plants from taking up water and oxygen.
 This can be caused by overwatering or a poorly-draining soil mix.

 First, ensure your pot has drainage holes that allow excess water to escape.
 Next, make sure the potting mix is well-draining.
-Finally, make sure to only water when the top inch of soil is dry.
+Finally, ensure only water when the top inch of soil is dry.

 Another common cause of yellow leaves is underwatering.
-If the soil dries out too much, the plant will not be able to take up enough water.
+If the soil dries out too much, the plant cannot take up enough water.

-The number one way to keep your leaves looking healthy is watering just the right amount.
+Watering just the right amount is the number one way to keep your leaves looking healthy.

 Brown Leaf Tips